Immigration: Criminal justice system

 Research suggests that police practices, such as racial profiling, over-policing in areas populated by minorities and in-group bias may result in disproportionately high numbers of racial minorities among crime suspects.
 Research also suggests that there may be possible discrimination by the judicial system, which contributes to a higher number of convictions for racial minorities.
 A 2012 study found that "(i) juries formed from all-white jury pools convict black defendants significantly (16 percentage points) more often than white defendants, and (ii) this gap in conviction rates is entirely eliminated when the jury pool includes at least one black member."
 Research has found evidence of in-group bias, where "black (white) juveniles who are randomly assigned to black (white) judges are more likely to get incarcerated (as opposed to being placed on probation), and they receive longer sentences."
 In-group bias has also been observed when it comes to traffic citations, as black and white cops are more likely to cite out-groups.

 Education

 A 2015 study using correspondence tests "found that when considering requests from prospective students seeking mentoring in the future, faculty were significantly more responsive to White males than to all other categories of students, collectively, particularly in higher-paying disciplines and private institutions."

 According to an analysis of the National Study of College Experience, elite colleges may favor minority applicants due to affirmative action policies.

 A 2018 National Bureau of Economic Research paper found that math teachers discriminate against the children of immigrants.
 When the teachers were informed about negative stereotypes towards the children of immigrants, they gave higher grades to the children of immigrants.

 As of 2020, 2 percent of all students enrolled in U.S. higher education.
 That comes out to about 454,000 students.
-Fewer than half of the undocumented are eligible for the DACA program.
-DACA is formally known as Deferred Action for Childhood Arrivals.
+Fewer than half of illegal immigrants are eligible for the DACA program.